mvolkmann/blog/src/alpine.md

 of big frameworks like Vue or React at a much lower cost.
 You get to keep your DOM, and sprinkle in behavior as you see fit."

-The minified Alpine library for version 3.13.3, which is the latest as of December 2023, is only 17K.
+The minified Alpine library for version 3.13.5, which is the latest as of January 2024, is only 17K.

 To use this, add the following `script` tag: